Narrowband satelitte remotely monitors and controls power utility grids

 - Hydro-Power generation SCADA

 - Windfarm and solar farms SCADA

 - Security access control

-TSAT integrates and replaces terrestrial networks for power grids
+TSAT integrates and complements terrestrial networks for power grids

-To improve the overall grid availability, utilities need to implement communications solutions for their power generation and power substation facilities.
-Since the majority of utilities’ existing communications infrastructure is terrestrial the utility providers benefit from selecting a narrowband satellite solution.
+To improve the overall grid availability, utilities need to implement communications solutions for their remote power generation and power substation facilities.
+Since the majority of utilities’ existing communications infrastructure is terrestrial the utility providers benefit from selecting a narrowband satellite solution to improve grid resilience.
 Satellites are less affected by the circumstances which cause terrestrial communications to fail.

 Benefits with satellite communication for power utility grids